kendawson-online/vantl/README.md

 ### Optional SwiperJS add-on (not bundled or supported)

-- Swiper is a third-party library; Vantl only ships an adapter.
+- [SwiperJS](https://swiperjs.com) is a third-party library; Vantl only ships an adapter.
 You must bring Swiper yourself and consult the Swiper docs for setup and features.
 - Resolution order when `useSwiper` is enabled: `options.swiperCdn` (ESM URL) → installed `swiper` package (dynamic import) → `window.Swiper` from a UMD CDN.
 If none are found, Vanilla Timeline falls back to its built-in carousel controls.
 - Enable with `data-use-swiper="true"` (or boolean `true`) in HTML or `useSwiper: 'true' | 'auto' | true` in JS.
 Pass Swiper options via `swiperOptions`.
 - Build warning about unresolved `swiper` is expected when you have not installed it; either ignore, mark it external (e.g., `external: ['swiper']`), or install Swiper to silence the warning.